pace-gt/redoc/README.md

 - templates: Contains the markdown template that is populated during the generation of documentation.
 - .gitignore: Instructs git not to store the individual docs generated.
 - README.md: This file.
 - config.json: Redoc config file.
-In order to run redoc_tagged.sh, it must be populated with some basic information about reframe and lmod on your system.
+In order to run redoc_tagged.sh, it must be populated with some basic information about Reframe and lmod on your system.
-- redoc.py: Generates a doc for a software module from a reframe regression test.
+- redoc.py: Generates a doc for a software module from a Reframe regression test.
 The Reframe test must have been run before.
 Typically, this script is not run directly; rather, it is called by redoc_tagged.sh.
 However, it is possible to directly run redoc.py to generate a particular piece of documentation.
 This may be necessary if, for example, it is impossible to structure your Reframe test in the structure necessary for redoc_tagged.sh, as described in step 1 above.
 It takes 5 keyword arguments:
   1. -m (required): The name of the module for which to generate documentation.
-  2. -o (required): The path to the output directory of the reframe test to be used.
+  2. -o (required): The path to the output directory of the Reframe test to be used.
-  3. -s (optional): The path to the source directory of the reframe test to be used.
+  3. -s (optional): The path to the source directory of the Reframe test to be used.
 Should only be omitted if exercise does not require any files.
   4. -l (optional): The path to lmodrc.lua.
   5. -p (optional): The path to lmod spider.